Epilepsy medicines and pregnancy

 Which epilepsy medicines are safest to use in pregnancy?

-This is because they are not linked with an increased risk of birth defects compared with the general population.
+Lamotrigine and levetiracetam are thought to be safer to use in pregnancy than other epilepsy medicines.
+This is based on the results of the MHRA investigation.
+They are not linked with an increased risk of birth defects, compared with the general population.

 I think my child has been affected by epilepsy medicine I took while I was pregnant.
 What should I do?